(Including ManagementRss Discussion & Analysis Report)

-Mr. K. Shankaran Wholetime Director and Secretary.
+Mr. K. Shankaran Wholetime Director & Secretary.

 In compliance with the provisions of the Companies Act 2013 andRegulation 17(10) of SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 the performance evaluation of the Board was carried out during the year underreview.
-During the year separate meetings of Independent Directors were held toconsider various aspects of management of the Company as well as to review the performanceof the Board its committees and non-independent Director More details on the same aregiven in the Report on Corporate Governance.
-The Board evaluation for FY 20-21 was completed at theMeeting held in February 2021.
+During the year three separate meetings of Independent Directors were held toconsider various aspects of management of the Company as well as to review the performanceof the Board its committees and non-independent Directors.
+More details on the same aregiven in the Report on Corporate Governance.
+The Board evaluation for FY 21-22 wascompleted at the Meeting held in March 2022.

 (v) Remuneration Policy: